Don't Go Near the Park: Filming

 Principal photography took place in Los Angeles, California in 1979, under the working title Sanctuary of Evil.
 Filming occurred primarily in Griffith Park, as well as the Paramount Ranch.
 The cave sequences were filmed in the Bronson Caves in Griffith Park.
 Foldes makes a cameo appearance in the film as one of the three young men who attempt to rape Bondi.
 The film's budget was around $200,000.
-Robert A. Burns served as the film's art director, and helped craft some of the special effects.
+Robert A. Burns served as the film's art director and helped craft some of the special effects.

-Star Quigley recalled of the shoot: "I sent my picture in, and they called me and I read for the part of this woman that bears a child.
+Star Quigley recalled the shoot: "I sent my picture in, and they called me and I read for the part of this woman that bears a child.
 They’re supposed to age me, like she’s all grown up and everything, and I had a real babyface then, but they used the worst makeup, and I just looked like I had stipple on.
 It was crazy.
 It looked so bad.
 The movie was terrible."

 Release

 Box office

-Don't Go Near the Park was released theatrically on September 11, 1981 in Florida.
+Don't Go Near the Park was released theatrically on September 11, 1981, in Florida.
 The film screened in various U.S. cities throughout the remainder of the year, including Montgomery, Alabama, and Phoenix, Arizona.
+The film opened in Fresno, California in December 1981.
 By 1984, the film had grossed $390,000 at the U.S. box office.

 Director Foldes stated in 1983 that the Cannon Group had acquired further distribution rights to the film (as well as Foldes' subsequent feature, Skycopter) for regional screenings, though a Cannon representative stated at that time that "there isn't much going on with either movie."